-CAOS Conflict Management offers Mediator Mentoring for practice review and improvement and Business Development and Social Media and Internet Marketing mentoring for mediators wanting to enter into, or enhance their presence in this growing area of business.
+CAOS Conflict Management offers Mediator Mentoring for practice review and improvement and Business Development and Social Media and Internet Marketing mentoring for mediators wanting to enter into, or enhance their online presence in this growing area of business.

 We have always had a strong commitment to continuous review and learning amongst the Learning Community of Mediators associated with CAOS and so we can offer a simple, yet powerful approach to learning from casework experiences.

 Mediators we have trained work in the fields of:

 ...... and we are constantly developing new areas in which to provide mediation - because of its wide applicability and clear benefits.

 Using this wide range of experiences to draw upon we provide ongoing support for groups of mediators or 1-to-1 Mentoring for mediators as described on this page.